bnb-chain/bnb-chain.github.io/docs/learn/consensus.md

 2. Validators take turns to produce blocks in a PoA manner, similar to [Ethereum's Clique](https://eips.ethereum.org/EIPS/eip-225) consensus design
 3. Validator set are elected in and out based on a staking based governance

+Fast finalization can greatly improve user experience.
+The `Fast Finality` feature will be enabled upon the coming Plato upgrade.
+This will be a major advantage of BSC, and many dapps will benefit from it.

 The consensus protocol of BSC fulfills the following goals:
 1. Short Blocking time, 3 seconds on mainnet.
-2. It requires limited time to confirm the finality of transactions, around 45s for mainnet.
+2. It requires quite short time to confirm the finality of transactions, around 6s for mainnet after the coming Plato upgrade.
 3. There is no inflation of native token: BNB, the block reward is collected from transaction fees, and it will be paid in BNB.
 4. It is 100% compatible with Ethereum system .
 5. It allows modern proof-of-stake blockchain network governance.